dimmyvi/tigress/draft-art-tigress.md

 ## RelinquishMailbox

 An application running on a remote device can invoke this API on Relay Server to relinquish their ownership of the mailbox.
-Receiver device needs to present the currently established Receiver Device Claim in order to relinquish their ownership of the mailbox.
-Once relinquished, the mailbox can be bound to a different Receiver device that presents its Device Claim in a ReadSecureContentFromMailbox call.
+Recipient Device needs to present the currently established Recipient Device Claim in order to relinquish their ownership of the mailbox.
+Once relinquished, the mailbox can be bound to a different Recipient Device that presents its Device Claim in a ReadSecureContentFromMailbox call.

 ### Endpoint